-Race car behavior changes as a race progresses, which often results in "tight" or "loose" cars.
+Race car behavior changes during a race, which often results in "tight" or "loose" cars

-The difference: A car is hard to turn when it’s tight because front tires lose traction more quickly than the rear.
+The difference between being a tight car or a loose car on track: A car is hard to turn when it’s tight because front tires lose traction more quickly than the rear.
 Drivers often have to stop accelerating while turning to steer more easily.
 A loose car, when the rear tires lose traction first, tends to fishtail because it turns too easily.

-Track temperature and tire wear are both important factors in how the car handles late in a race.
+In addition, track temperature and tire wear are both important factors in how the car handles throughout a race.